-Download a pdf of this information on Biologics and Biosimilars.
+Download a pdf of this biologics and biosimilars information.

 Biologics are very specific, highly effective medicines made in living cells.
 They improve health in many complex conditions, including Crohn’s disease, ulcerative colitis, diabetes, rheumatoid arthritis, cancer, osteoporosis, psoriasis, HIV, multiple sclerosis, growth deficiencies, and more.

 Some examples of biologics include hormones, blood products, cytokines, growth factors, vaccines, gene and cellular therapies, fusion proteins, insulin, interferon, and monoclonal antibody (mAb) products.
-Patients receive biologics by injection or infusion and cannot take them orally, since the process of digestion breaks down the biologic, making it ineffective.
+Patients receive biologics by injection under the skin (subcutaneously) or by intravenous infusion and cannot take them orally, since the process of digestion breaks down the biologic, making it ineffective.

 We have been using biologic medicines since 1796, when scientists created the first rudimentary vaccines for smallpox.
 Biologics have continued to evolve throughout the years into powerful medicines that have revolutionized treatment for debilitating diseases, giving patients a new chance for a life.

-Biosimilars are products that are similar to an already existing brand-name, original biologic (innovator or originator biologic) but, unlike a generic drug, are not identical.
+Biosimilars are brand name products that are highly similar to an already existing brand name, original biologic (innovator or originator biologic) but, unlike a generic drug, are not identical.
 To understand why, we need to look at how biologics are different from other medicines.

 Small Molecule: Most medicines, such as aspirin, are small molecule products, which means they have simple molecular structures.
 These simple structures make it easy to produce or copy.
 Once a patent expires, other companies can make copies of small molecule drugs by reproducing the exact same active ingredient (typically a chemical) as the original product.
-After Health Canada approval, they can then sell this as a generic version.
-The original product and the generic copies are considered bioequivalent because the active part of the medicines behave the same way in the body.
+After Health Canada approval they can then sell this as a generic version.
+The original product and the generic copies are considered bioequivalent because the active part of the medicines behave the same way in the body and produce equivalent levels of drug in the body.
+Clinical trials studying the effects of generic copies are often not needed for Health Canada to approve a generic drug.

 As with other medicines, once a patent expires for a biologic, it is legal for other manufacturers to reproduce the drug.
 However, the innovator company doesn’t have to share its patented manufacturing processes (which may include the room temperature, the type of cells that produce the biologic, and the food the cells use to grow), and since there is always variability in a live biological system, it is impossible for a biosimilar to be an identical copy.
 Since biosimilars are not identical, they are not generic versions of the biologic they are copying.

 With small molecule drugs, there are often many generic versions, and they all work the same.
-For example, whether you buy name brand acetylsalicylic acid (Aspirin) or one of the many generic versions, they perform the same in the body.
-However, with biologics, there could be many different biosimilars all referencing one innovator medicine, and each have a different manufacturing process resulting in a similar molecule to the innovator biologic, but not necessarily as similar to each other.
-With any biologic product, one batch of a biologic drug may not be exactly the same as the next, but they are required to be within a tight range.
+For example, whether you buy name brand acetylsalicylic acid (Aspirin®) or one of the many generic versions, they are the same chemical and perform the same in the body.
+However, with biologics, there could be many different biosimilars all referencing one innovator medicine, and each have a different manufacturing process resulting in a similar molecule to the innovator biologic.
+Biosimilars are compared against the innovator reference biologic for approval by Health Canada, and are not studied or compared against another biosimilar.
+It is recognized that with any biologic product, one batch of a biologic drug may not be exactly the same as the next, but they are required to be within a tight range.
+Changes in manufacturing process deemed significant also require submission by the manufacturer and approval by Health Canada.

 Biologic and Biosimilar Regulations in Canada

 Health Canada regulates biosimilars as new drugs by comparison with an innovator reference product previously authorized and marketed in Canada.
 As the federal authority, Health Canada states that biosimilars are not generic biologics.
 Health Canada only approves biosimilars for marketing in Canada when the manufacturer demonstrates that their product is of similar quality, safety, and efficacy to the original reference drug.
-Health Canada describes a biosimilar as a drug that has been demonstrated to be highly similar to a reference biologic drug, with no clinically meaningful differences in safety and efficacy between them.
+Health Canada describes a biosimilar as a drug that has been demonstrated to be highly similar to a reference biologic drug and that there are no clinically meaningful differences in safety and efficacy between them.

-Currently, there are a few biosimilars on the market, with many more on the way, which Health Canada has approved so far for treatment in Crohn’s disease, ulcerative colitis, inflammatory arthritis (rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis), and plaque psoriasis.
+Currently, there are several biosimilars on the market (with more than one biosimilar version for each originator), with many more on the way, which Health Canada has approved so far for treatment in Crohn’s disease, ulcerative colitis, inflammatory arthritis (rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis), diabetes, and plaque psoriasis.
 Health Canada is expecting an influx of biosimilars as the patents for innovator biologics continue to expire.

 Switching, Substitution, and Interchangeability

 Typically, if a patient has a prescription for a small molecule medication, a pharmacist may substitute a generic version without consulting with the patient’s physician.
 This is called interchangeability.
 However, biosimilars are not interchangeable with their originator biologic in Canada.
 A physician may choose to switch their patient from an originator biologic to the biosimilar product if they think it will be beneficial, but a pharmacist may not change the patient to a biosimilar.
-Switching refers to a one-time change made by a physician, and should only be made if it is in the patient’s best interest and if the patient agrees.
-Little is known about switching between biosimilar products at this time.
+Switching refers to a one-time change from an originator biologic to its biosimilar, or the reverse.
+The decision to switch should only be made by patients in consultation with their physician, using the available clinical evidence and any relevant provincial or territorial policies.

 Because biologics are proteins, the body can develop antibodies to them over time, which might affect how they work.
-This immune response, also called immunogenicity, might increase when switching from one biologic to another or back again, and is a strong reason for a discussion with your health care provider before switching among biologic products.
-Whether immunogenicity increases with switching is still unknown and requires further study.
+This immune response, called immunogenicity, can also occur with biosimilar products and should be discussed with your health care provider before initiating therapy or switching among biologic products.
+Although initially there were theoretical concerns that switch may enhance the development of immunogenicity, studies have not demonstrated this to be occurring.

 Benefits of Biosimilars

 The cost of pharmaceuticals, particularly biologics, is an important consideration as experts look at ways to make pharmaceutical care sustainable.
 Because they are complex and have revolutionized the treatment for many diseases, biologic medicines are costly and consume a large portion of public and private drug spending.
-In most cases, biosimilars are less costly than the innovator biologic, given that fewer clinical trials are required for biosimilars.
+In most cases, biosimilars are less costly than the innovator biologic for a number of reasons, including that fewer clinical trials are required for biosimilars, the costs of discovery and initial development of the drug is not needed, and additional competition might help explain the cost differences.
+However, good negotiating by payers could result in lower cost for the originator as well.
 Biosimilar manufacturers can extrapolate scientific evidence from one indication to another, which leads to fewer development costs.
-Biosimilar manufacturers focus on manufacturing processes that result in a similar product as well as studies demonstrating clinical similarity to the innovator biologic.
-These approaches are less expensive than the clinical trials required for initial drug approval for the innovator biologics.
+Biosimilar manufacturers focus on manufacturing processes that result in a highly similar product as well as studies demonstrating clinical similarity to the innovator biologic.
+These approaches are less expensive than the clinical trials required for initial drug discovery and approval for the innovator biologics.

 Treatment options are very important for patients who have serious health conditions.
 With appropriate regulations in place around approval, advertising, and post-market monitoring, as well as private and public insurance coverage, products that demonstrate a safe and effective track record offer new treatment options for patients.

-Biosimilars are not generic versions of originator biologics, but they are affordable alternatives that work similarly.
+Biosimilars are not generic versions of originator biologics, but they are affordable alternatives that work similarly and are shown in studies to have equivalent outcomes.
 For patients who have not begun an original biologic, biosimilars may be a useful alternative for physicians to prescribe.
-However, only qualified health care professionals should be allowed to switch a patient from an innovator biologic to a biosimilar, and only if it is best for the patients’ health.
+However, only a physician should be allowed to switch a patient from an innovator biologic to a biosimilar, and only if it does not adversely affect the patients’ health.

 Questions to Ask Your Health Care Provider about Biosimilars